 Who Should Buy the Santa Ana 92?

-• Skiers who split time across all terrain types
+- Skiers who split time across groomers, bumps, and trees

 Who Should NOT Buy Each Ski?